IdeaCardsNFT/ideacardsnft.github.io/press-release.md

         property and creativity in the age of the blockchain.
 layout: page
 ---
-> The #ideacards NFT experiment questions the future of intellectual property and creativity in the blockchain era.
+> The #ideacards NFT experiment questions the future of ideation and intellectual property in the blockchain era.

 A one-of-a-kind research experiment invites you to **own an idea by buying it as a non-fungible tokens** (NFT).
 The project consists in **symbolically transferring ideas to the blockchain**: ideas never released before are drawn from scribbled paper notebooks, then a summary is minted as an NFT, finally all physical evidence is destroyed.
 The process is designed as a performance, but the question raised is very seriously considered by the industry today: **can NFT be used to trade intellectual property?**